 able to pull up at least 50 lbs. of weight, equal to approximately hanging 50 feet of

 chain from a 1 ton chain hoist.
-Use of a Klein tool and carabiners.
+Use of a Klein tool, carabiners, and a sheave.
 Hands on assessment.

 12. Theater grid rigging procedures: Able to perform hanging open basket hitch to the